alpha-045/my-projet/README.md

 # my-projet
-any project like calculator ,I am a beginner
+any project like calculator ,I am a beginner hh

 ## projet notes